gagemcdonnell/soc-learning-portfolio/notes/networking/week1-networking-notes.md

 - The type of data being transmitted.
 - The latency created by the number of network devices encountered between source and destination.

-Throughput measurements do not take into account the validity or usefulness of the bits being transmitted and received.
+# Throughput measurements do not take into account the validity or usefulness of the bits being transmitted and received.

+## SOC Relevance
+- Understanding bandwidth and throughput helps understand network congestion.
+- Understanding how data is transmitted helps interpret network logs and traffic behavior.
+- Recognizing types of personal data is important for identifying data exposure risks.
+- Latency can indicate routing anomalies or suspicious traffic patterns.